KDE/digikam-doc/left_sidebar/albums_view.rst

 With Other Applications
 ~~~~~~~~~~~~~~~~~~~~~~~

 You can also drag and drop photographs into other applications.
 The general behavior will be the same as copying between albums, but differences will occur depending on what information the target program takes from the clipboard.
 Copying a photograph into a text editor will paste the full file path for that picture.
-Copying a photograph into word processor is likely to insert the image into itself.
+Copying a photograph into word processor is likely to insert the image itself.

 .. _managing_albums: